IggySegevGal/What-is-my-age/README.md

 ## Architectures
 For this classification task we trained a few different models to perform the task, the models we used are:
-* Densenet with Imagenet
+* Densenet121 with Imagenet
-* Densenet with chesXnet
+* Densenet121 with chesXnet
-* Dino
+* Dinov2 - ViT-S/14 distilled

 ## Results